epfl-ada/ada-2021-project-aibohphobia/README.md

 - Is there a difference in how females/males at a certain age are quoted?
 - Are countries known to promote gender equality more likely to reflect this in media compared to the rest of the world ?

-Extra ideas (draft selene):
-- can we identify speakers who were quoted and that triggered a change in trend?
-Example: a woman is quoted once as she talks about topic A. After that we see an increase of women quoted talking about topic A ?
-Like some turning points in media? --> Comment Lavi: Intersting though not sure feasible, maybe we talk about it ?

 ## Additional datasets

-As we are interested in linking the quote to a geographical place, we do so by taking the origin of location of the journal.
+As we are interested in linking the quote to a geographical place, we do so by taking the geographical location of the journal.
 We currently use the URL given by the QuoteBank dataset to retrieve information about the journal though the wikidata API. **

 As of now we do not plan on using any additional datasets.